SapienzaInteractiveGraphicsCourse/final-project-matteoem/README.md

 - The video played in loop in the plasma TV, use to not render from time to time.
 - the cubes happen to get stucked outside of the physic engine when trying to pass through a portal while having the cube grabbed.
 - Firefox experience more lag than other browsers.
 Chrome, Opera and Edge are recommended.
+- For few users, even with the optimal machine to run the game, heavy lag was experienced.
+This happened to be a very isolated event found only by two users.
+I'm investigating the reason behind this, but it is a hard bug to deal with given the fact that I cannot replicate such error with the machine I have.

 ***Fixed bugs*** :
 - fixed the camera adjustment when coming out of a portal placed upside down,or with strange angles with respect to the other portal.